 - Boneless chicken breasts

 What Kind of Chicken Should I Use?

-How to Pound Chicken Breasts (optional)
+How to Pound Chicken With a Mallet (optional step)

 Marinate the Chicken Breasts